Timothy Phillips, Law Costs Draftsperson

 - costs: A client pays costs to their solicitor for legal services – and someone who loses a civil dispute pays costs to reimburse the winner.

-- law costs draftsperson: A law costs draftsperson is a lawyer who specialises in costs; also known as a costs draftsman.
+- law costs draftsperson: A law costs draftsperson (or costs draftsman) is a lawyer who specialises in costs.

-- budget: A budget is a spreadsheet that breaks down the costs of work that a legal team will or might do; also known as a costs budget.
+- budget: A budget (or costs budget) is a spreadsheet that breaks down the costs of work that a solicitor will or might do.

 - reply: When you receive points of dispute to your bill of costs, you can respond – using a document called a reply.